Pearson-Higher-Ed/compounds/README.md

 ### Test

-The project is wired to unit test with the Mocha framework, "expect" assertion library, and expect-jsx to turn React elements into formatted strings.
+The project is wired to unit test with Jest, "expect" assertion library, and expect-jsx to turn React elements into formatted strings.

     npm test